MikeKneeB/quartz-site/content/Salvage Union - Ashkar/The Vengeance Control Loophole.md

 # Locations

 ## The Briefing Room
-The briefing room is a small and cramped room, with a large holo-map table.
+The briefing room is a small low-ceiling-ed room, with a large holo-map table.
 It seats about 16 maximum, and is where the salvage crew discuss their next mission with Hal.

 ## The Rooftop Garden
 After stealing plans for climate stabilisers from [[Adamant Arch Planetary#Notable Sub-divisions|Arch-Novel]], the crew built one and set it atop their crawler.
 Along with the jungle fruits and seeds Athena & Gert brought back they now have a small section of thriving tropical jungle on the roof of their crawler.